wilsonmar/mac-setup/README.md

    ### Monitor cables

    Use the appropriate type and version of cables.
 REMEMBER: If you have a Mac Mini:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1731683979/mac-mini-front-back_fup4cz.png"><img src="https://res.cloudinary.com/dcajqrroq/image/upload/v1731683979/mac-mini-front-back_fup4cz.png"></a>

-   The front panel has USB-C ports that supports <strong>USB-C 3.2 Gen 2x2</strong> cables which transfers data at 10Gbps and powers up to 100W.
+   Ports on the Mac Mini front panel supports <strong>USB-C 3.2 Gen 2x2</strong> cables which transfers data at up to 10Gbps and powers up to 100W.

-   The back panel has Thunderbolt ports:
+   Ports on the Mac Mini back panel supports Thunderbolt ports:
-   * The Mac Mini base model supports <strong>Thunderbolt 4</strong> cables which transfers data at 40Gbps and powers up to 100W for dual 4K displays.
+   * The Mac Mini <strong>base</strong> model supports <strong>Thunderbolt 4</strong> cables which transfers data at up to 40Gbps and powers up to 100W for dual 4K displays.
-   * The Mac Mini Pro  model supports <strong>Thunderbolt 5</strong> cables which transfers data at 120Gbps and powers up to 250W for dual 6K displays.
+   * The Mac Mini <strong>Pro </strong> model supports <strong>Thunderbolt 5</strong> cables which transfers data at up to 120Gbps and powers up to 250W for dual 6K displays.

    * <strong>HDMI v3.2</strong> cables are needed to support 4K displays.

-   Some TVs do not show the top of the screen where the menu bar and Mission Control are displayed.
-Mission Control is a built-in feature of macOS to switch between groups of open apps and windows (using control + up arrow) and control + down arrow).
+   WARNING: Some TVs do not show the pixels where the menu bar and Mission Control are displayed.
+Mission Control is a built-in feature of macOS to switch between groups of open apps and windows (using control + up arrow) and control + down arrow.

    ### Keyboards

+   Noise from the keyboard is a major consideration.

 1. If you have a Bluetooth keyboard, you can use the USB ports for something else.